Gligits/Active-Directory-Enumeration-Home-Lab/KeyPoints.md

 ## Activating AD DS  on the servers
-## Promoting the father's domain ( as a forst )
+## Promoting the Parent Domain (Forest Root)
-## Promoting the son's domain ( adding it to the forest )
+## Promoting the Child Domain (Adding to the Forest)
-  *  the ip adderss of the client should be in the same network as the father's ip adress
+  *  Ensure the IP address of the client is within the same network as the parent domain's IP address.
-  *  the dns of the client is the ip address of the father
+  * Set the DNS of the client to the IP address of the parent domain.
+  * Test the connectivity by pinging the parent domain.

+### Common Issues and Troubleshooting
-  *  testing the ping first
+If the ping test fails:
-  *  some problem that u can encounter :  if the ping doesnt work then checking the firewall if it accepts icmp analyse then checking that the two machines are uding the bridge , if the machines are on different hosts then checking the host firewall, if u cretae a new client machine to enumerate verify that the time&date are synchronized with the other server machines so as u can enumerate the forest , when promoting a domain son as a subdomain of the father we enter the name_of_the_domain\Administrator
+  * Check the firewall settings to ensure ICMP traffic is allowed.
+  * Verify that both machines are using the same network bridge.
+  * If the machines are on different hosts, check the host firewall settings.
+  * If a new client machine is created for the forest enumeration, ensure that the time and date are synchronized with the other server machines to allow proper forest enumeration.
+  * When promoting a child domain as a subdomain of the parent, use the format: name_of_the_domain\Administrator

 ## adding the client to the server